-For years Anike Kirsten has dabbled with creative writing but only recently published her work following the spark of inspiration from friends online and joining a writers’ group dedicated to the improvement of the craft.
+For years Anike Kirsten has dabbled with creative writing but only recently became serious about it following the spark of inspiration from friends online and joining writers’ groups dedicated to the improvement of the craft.

-Since her early childhood years, Anike was exposed to countless books in her parents’ collection.
+Since her early childhood years, Anike had been exposed to countless books in her parents’ collection.
 Among these were titles from Isaac Asimov, Arthur C. Clarke, and Michael Moorcock.
-These authors captivated her imagination and seeded the dream to be a writer and write hard science-fiction.
+These authors captivated her imagination and seeded the dream to be a writer, a science fiction writer specifically.

-Anike enjoys a myriad of hobbies such as reading, writing, and research topping the list.
+Anike enjoys a myriad of hobbies such as reading, writing, playing the bass and piano, and research topping the list.
 She has a passion for digging through information and compiling it into organised reports and essays.
-This knack for research helps her with the finer details in her works from physics to sociology, through to make-up and armour.
+Her knack for researching helps her with the finer details in her works from physics to sociology, through to make-up and armour.
 Another top lister in her hobbies is art, specifically digital art.
-Her passion in seeing her work visualised enables her to understand form and emotion, where she incorporates this knowledge into her characters.
+Seeing her work visualised enables her to understand form and emotion, where she incorporates this knowledge into her characters.

-Anike hangs out on a few online sites and being socially awkward (dare to say anxious), the information age is a wonderful time to be alive.
-Find her on:
+Anike hangs out on a few online sites, and being socially awkward (dare to say anxious), the information age is a wonderful time to be alive.
+Find and follow her on:

-- 100 African Writers of SFF: Part Six in Strange Horizons Magazine – Mention.
+Anike’s list of South African science fiction writers was mentioned in Geoff Ryman’s 100 African Writers of SFF: Part Six in Strange Horizons Magazine.

 》GET TO KNOW ANIKE: